tiskw/random-fourier-features/SETUP.md

 docker run --rm -it -v `pwd`:/work -w /work -u `id -u`:`id -g` tiskw/pytorch:latest bash
 ```

-If you need GPU support, add `--gpus all` option to the above docker run command above.
+If you need GPU support, add `--gpus all` option to the above `docker run` command above.
 Also if the version of your docker is lower than 19, use `--runtime=nvidia` instead of `--gpus all`.

-Also, if you want to use PyTorch 2.x, use `tiskw/pytorch2:latest` instead of `tiskw/pytorch2:latest`.
+Also, if you want to use PyTorch 2.x, use `tiskw/pytorch2:latest` instead of `tiskw/pytorch:latest`.

 ### Installing on your environment (easier, but pollute your development environment)